 After the interview, should you follow up over the phone? ...
 I think you definitely should; and here's a voicemail script template you can use to put your best foot forward.

-Why use a scripted message or opener for your interview follow up call?
+Why use a scripted opener for your interview follow up call?

 Because every second counts.
 Every word counts.
 With the limited time you have with the hiring manager you must say the most powerful things that are most calculated and most likely to get you a job offer.